 During the song’s bridge, you can’t help but feel like you’re being lured in, just another human who has wandered into a trap.
-This feeling is accomplished due to the sweetness of the lyrics and the change from electronic beats to rich synths with accompanying string instruments.
+This feeling is accomplished by moving from the sweetness of the lyrics to electronic beats to rich synths with accompanying string instruments.
 However, just as quick as this sweetness came, the entire demeanor changes back to something more malevolent as the deep basses from the beginning of the song return.
 It’s almost as if the true nature has been revealed, a perfect showcase of good and evil, or maybe just the illusion of good, existing in one.

 Dead Man Running

 Depending on how strict a K-Pop company is, they may or may not allow their artists (or idols) to take part in the creative process for their albums.
 Sometimes they are allowed to write and produce, sometimes they are not.
 Other times, they are limited in how much they can do.
 Regardless, these decisions are still all up to the company’s discretion.

 This song was actually written by Seulgi herself and selected by her company to be included in her album.
 “Dead Man Running” has an intro that takes a shift away from the deep and dark nature of “28 Reasons” into something a bit more mysterious.
 The song is definitely one of the most attention-grabbing of the album due to its enigmatic lyrics and production.